MichaelMandel26/beam/README.md

 > Make sure that you have the [Teleport CLI](https://goteleport.com/docs/installation/) installed, before using Beam.

+For installing you will have to install Rust.
+[Rustup](https://rustup.rs/) is the recommended way to do that.
 You can install beam through running:

 ```bash